Image: Geof Armstrong by Alan Don

 Preview: 16th april, 5 - 7 pm

-Presented by Newcastle Contemporary Art and Arcadea Disability Arts, in partnership with North East Museums, The Sheer Brass Neck marks 30 years since the introduction of the Disability Discrimination Act 1995, and the establishment of Arcadea Disability Arts.
-It reflects on the role of disabled artists and activists in shaping the wider struggle for equality, access, and cultural representation in the UK.
+Presented by Newcastle Contemporary Art and Arcadea CIO, in partnership with North East Museums, The Sheer Brass Neck marks 30 years since the introduction of the Disability Discrimination Act 1995, and 35 years since NorDAF (Northern Disability Arts Forum) was established.
+It reflects on the role of disabled artists and activists in shaping the wider struggle for equality, access, and cultural representation in the UK

 For the first time in many years, archival posters, publications and photographs from the NorDAF archive will be exhibited publicly, highlighting the North East as a significant centre of the Disability Arts Movement and the activism that surrounded it.